particle-iot/docs/src/content/guide/getting-started/start.md

 1. `sudo apt-get update`, which will update your local package database with the upstream one.
 2. `sudo apt-get upgrade`, which will actually upgrade your Raspbian image to the most recent from the Raspberry Pi Foundation.

+Note that these steps may take **up to 10 minutes** to complete, so please have patience.

 ## Connect your Pi to the Internet
 There are two primary ways to connect your Raspberry Pi to the web--using a wired connection (Ethernet) or using a wireless connection (Wi-Fi preferred).